-Get a handle on underfloor heating costs and you will have a low-maintenance, user-friendly heating system that’ll keep your home cosy throughout the winter months.
+Get a handle on the underfloor heating cost and you will have a low-maintenance, user-friendly heating system that’ll keep your home cosy throughout the winter months.
 A well-installed setup can deliver excellent efficiency, too, and potentially even save money on energy bills.

 Once limited to the domain of big budget self-builds and renovations, underfloor heating (UFH) is now considered a must-have feature for many home improvement projects.
 A plethora of products and systems are available to suit a range of scenarios, whether you want to lay UFH throughout the property or simply fit it as part of a bathroom refurb.
 With so many diverse solutions available, you can choose a more tailored setup that matches your requirements perfectly – without having to blow the entire budget for your project.

-'Underfloor heating costs vary depending on the type of installation and also the size of the property.
+'The underfloor heating cost varies depending on the type of installation and also the size of the property.
 Budget anything from £20-£60 per m2 for supply only, with a similar figure again for installation,' says Matt Densham from Robbens.
-'Typically, UFH is very cost-effective in a new build and becomes more expensive in a retrofit scenario.'
+'Typically, UFH is very cost-effective in a new build and becomes more expensive in a retrofitting underfloor heating scenario.'

 'You can expect to pay between £200 and £300 per day in labour costs,' says Luciana Kola, marketing manager at Uponor UK.
 'You will also need to call out a qualified electrician to connect the system to your power supply, which takes a few hours and costs will vary here, too.'

-System design 'For supply of a system design/layout plan, plus the full futureproof system and its components, costs start from about £36 per m2,' says Tom Edmunds, general manager at Wunda Group.
+'For supply of a system design/layout plan, plus the full futureproof system and its components, costs start from about £36 per m2,' says Tom Edmunds, general manager at Wunda Group.
 'Unfortunately, if a quote sounds too good to be true, it probably is.'

-Electric systems can be especially cost-effective for small areas.
+Electric systems, like those found at The Underfloor Heating Store, can be especially cost-effective for small areas.
 For instance, when installed in a 4m2 bathroom, Warmup’s loose wire setup is priced around £470 + VAT (warmup.co.uk).
 This sum also encompasses insulation and a thermostat.
 For a larger space, a sticky mat (comprising electrically warmed cables), may be the smarter solution.
 For a room measuring 10m2, Warmup’s StickyMat Underfloor Heater would be priced at approximately £511.66 + VAT, with an additional £264.24 for insulation and £189.16 + VAT for Warmup’s 4iE Smart Thermostat.

 Asking a few key questions will allow you to determine whether you’ve chosen a competent professional for the job.
 For example, will your installer programme the controls for the system, including the thermostat, manifold and boiler?
 For a water-based system, will they pressure test the pipework before your screed and floor covering are laid?